Cascade (band)

 Cascade (stylized as CASCADE) is a Japanese visual kei rock band, with a sound not typical of others in the movement, in that it is strongly influenced by new wave music.
 The band formed in 1993 and disbanded in August 2002, but six years later the band reunited and released a new album in 2009, Vivo.

 History

 Cascade's song "S.O.S.
-Romantic" was covered by Mix Speakers, Inc on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+Romantic" was covered by Mix Speaker's, Inc. on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 Their song "Flowers of Romance" was covered by Adapter. on Crush!
 2 -90's V-Rock Best Hit Cover Songs-, its sequel released on November 23, 2011.